dapr/js-sdk/README.md

 ## Community

-For the JS SDK we are utilizing [GitHub Communities](https://github.com/dapr/js-sdk/discussions) to track Announcements, Articles, and more!
+For the JS SDK we are utilizing [GitHub Communities](https://github.com/dapr/js-sdk/discussions) to track announcements, articles, and more!

 The General Dapr community can be found on [Discord](https://discord.com/invite/ptHhX6jc34), where you can ask questions, propose features, and share your thoughts.